 Bible Verses for Reference:

 “Jehoiachin was eighteen years old when he began to reign, and he reigned in Jerusalem three months.
-And his mother's name was Nehushta, the daughter of Elnathan of Jerusalem” (2Ki 24:8).
+And his mother’s name was Nehushta, the daughter of Elnathan of Jerusalem” (2 Kings 24:8).

-“Jehoiachin was eight years old when he began to reign, and he reigned three months and ten days in Jerusalem: and he did that which was evil in the sight of Jehovah” (2Ch 36:9).
+“Jehoiachin was eight years old when he began to reign, and he reigned three months and ten days in Jerusalem: and he did that which was evil in the sight of Jehovah” (2 Chronicles 36:9).

 Relevant Words of God:

 The Bible is a historical record of God’s work in Israel, and documents many of the foretelling of ancient prophets as well as some of the utterances of Jehovah in His work at that time.
 Thus, people all look upon this book as holy (for God is holy and great).
-Of course, this is all a result of their reverence for Jehovah and their adoration for God.
-People refer to this book in this way only because the creations of God are so revering and adoring of their Creator, and there are even those who call this book a heavenly book.
+Of course, this is all a result of their hearts of fear for Jehovah and their hearts of adoration for God.
+People refer to this book in this way only because the created beings are so fearing and adoring of their Creator, and there are even those who call this book a heavenly book.
 In fact, it is merely a human record.
 It was not personally named by Jehovah, nor did Jehovah personally guide its creation.
 In other words, the author of this book is not God, but men.
 The Holy Bible is only the respectful title given to it by man.
 This title was not decided by Jehovah and Jesus after They had a discussion amongst each other; it is nothing more than a human idea.
 For this book was not written by Jehovah, much less by Jesus.
 Instead, it is the accounts given by many ancient prophets, apostles, and seers, which were compiled by later generations into a book of ancient writings that, to people, seems especially holy, a book that they believe contains many unfathomable and profound mysteries that are waiting to be unlocked by future generations.
 As such, people are even more disposed to believe that this book is a heavenly book.
 With the addition of the Four Gospels and the Book of Revelation, people’s attitude toward it is particularly different from any other book, and thus no one dares to dissect this “heavenly book” because it is too “sacred.”

 —The Word, Vol. 1.
 The Appearance and Work of God.
 Concerning the Bible (4)